 The HOME program was created by the National Affordable Housing Act of 1990, and its primary objectives are to provide decent affordable housing to lower-income households, and to leverage private sector participation in affordable housing.
 The U.S. Housing and Urban Development annually allocates HOME funds to states based on their populations.
-In CY21, IFA awarded more than \$11.1 million in HOME funds to support affordable homes for 272 lowans.
+In CY23, IFA awarded more than \$9.4 million in HOME funds to support affordable homes for 834 lowans.
+The program created 78 HOME rental units, assisted 36 homebuyers with down payment assistance and assisted 720 renters with tenant-based assistance.